githubIEP/worldriskpollr/cran-comments.md

 ## Third sumbission

 Thanks for the quick turnaround!
+I have amended and R CMD CHECK completes successfully.

 Here is how I have addressed the comments:

 ### Note 1
 If there are references describing the methods in your package, please